buchenglab/BS-IDT/README.md

 This code was implemented in Matlab 2020a.
 When operating in other matlab versions, please be advised that some aspects of this code may not function as expected.

+**Running the Code**
+1. Download this github repository to your computer.
+2. Download the example data from our [Google Drive](https://drive.google.com/drive/folders/15Jb9bYLUzktRw0cosDe07ZOzHYORQkt4?usp=sharing)
+3. Move the downloaded data to the 'data' folder within the same path as the BS-IDT code.
+4. Download any additional matlab packages required for operating the code.

+** Notes **

+This code utilizes the angle self-calibration code originally developed by [Laura Waller's Lab](https://github.com/Waller-Lab/Angle_SelfCalibration) with an additional nonlinear fitting algorithm developed in the work "High-speed *in vitro* intensity diffraction tomography" By Li and Matlock et al. This prior work was used as the baseline code for BS-IDT and can be found [here](https://github.com/bu-cisl/IDT-using-Annular-Illumination).